pemue-git/howto/Optolink_w_ESPEasy/README.md

 Main tab shows the chosen ESPEasy version and other system variables.
 - Config
 ![picture](pic/ESPEasy-pic02.jpg)
 Here you should see your SSID and WPA key which were entered during initial configuration (not included in configuration file below).
 - Controllers
 ![picture](pic/ESPEasy-pic03.jpg)
 In controllers page, you can specify your controller (e.g. FHEM) which gets the data (except data from serial interface from Optolink adapter).
 - Hardware
 ![picture](pic/ESPEasy-pic04.jpg)
 In hardware settings, no changes to default settings are needed.
 - Devices
 ![picture](pic/ESPEasy-pic05.jpg)
 In devices settings the main settings for devices (serial interface, 1-wire devices, system variablesm etc.) are set.
 - Devices: serial server
 ![picture](pic/ESPEasy-pic06.jpg)
 Here the values for Optolink port (4800/8/E/2) and the WLAN port are set.
 - Tools
 ![picture](pic/ESPEasy-pic07.jpg)
 In tools NTP the NTP time server is specified.
 ### short version
-- rename *ESPEasy_vitotronic_interface.dat* to *config.dat* and load configuration file in tools tab to ESPEasy
+- download and rename [*ESPEasy_vitotronic_interface.dat*](https://github.com/pemue-git/howto/raw/master/Optolink_w_ESPEasy/ESPEasy_vitotronic_interface.dat) to *config.dat* and load configuration file in tools tab to ESPEasy
 - adjust naming according your needs

 ## Resources